celsobessa/japu-map-embedder/README.md

 1. Download the japu-map-embedder from master branch in the [official Github repository](https://github.com/2aces/japu-map-embedder/)
 2. In the WordPress admin, got to Plugins -> Add New Plugin
-3. Click on Click on Upload Plugin, choose the zip file and click on install ⋅⋅1.
-Also, you can upload `japu-map-embedder` folder to the `/wp-content/plugins/` directory instead of steps 2 and 3
+3. Click on Click on Upload Plugin, choose the zip file and click on install
+  1. Also, you can upload `japu-map-embedder` folder to the `/wp-content/plugins/` directory instead of steps 2 and 3
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. If you are a registered Japu - Rotas das Vertentes partner, go to Customizer -> Japu App Integration and set you Partner ID

+Check the Screenshots session below for a visual step-by-step guide to install the plugin

 ### Use